Scadoxus

 Scadoxus 'King Albert', Rob Hamilton

 Scadoxus membranaceus(Baker) Friis & Nordal is the smallest of the known Scadoxus.
 It is native to the southeastern Cape, RSA, where it is found in coastal sand.
 It always catches the eye, but is not widely grown.
-It does well in filtered shade and often does not go into dormancy.
+It does well in filtered shade, growing to 40 cm high, and often does not go into dormancy.
 Give the medium constant moisture but not soaking wet.
 Seeds should be sown immediately after cleaning them from the red flesh.
 The seeds will sprout and form a bulb immediately.
 This little first year bulb will not sprout leaves until the next growing season.
 Keep the bulbs moist until they break dormancy.
 John Ingram was able to flower this species in southern California in 3 years from seeds.
 Photos 1-4 were taken by Mary Sue Ittner showing flowers, fruit and a rhizome on 1 cm squares when the pot needed dividing because after many years there were so many rhizomes in the same pot.
 Photos 5-6 were taken by Nhu Nguyen of the same plants at another time.

 Scadoxus membranaceus, Mary Sue IttnerScadoxus membranaceus, Mary Sue IttnerScadoxus membranaceus fruit, Mary Sue IttnerScadoxus membranaceus rhizome, Mary Sue IttnerScadoxus membranaceus, Nhu NguyenScadoxus membranaceus, Nhu Nguyen